Golden Club foliage

 Planting & Growing

 Golden Club will grow to be about 18 inches tall at maturity, with a spread of 30 inches.
 Its foliage tends to remain dense right to the ground, not requiring facer plants in front.
 It grows at a slow rate, and under ideal conditions can be expected to live for approximately 10 years.
+As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
+Be careful not to disturb the crown in late winter when it may not be readily seen!

 This plant should only be grown in full sunlight.
 It is an excellent choice for very wet locations or locations with some standing water.
 It is not particular as to soil pH, but grows best in rich soils.
 It is somewhat tolerant of urban pollution.
 This species is native to parts of North America.
 It can be propagated by division.